MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 *Project Onboarding Tablet Based Centration & Support data-science team in architecture, automatization and workflow*

-* Setup of processes meeting medical device regulations regarding software development processes and documentation
+* Setup of processes meeting European medical device regulations (MDR) regarding software development processes and documentation
 * Mentoring data-science team in development workflow for reproducible notebooks and CI/CD

 Oaktree Technologies GmbH is a subsidiary of the Fielmann AG.
 The company is specialized in developing digital solutions for opticians.
 Centration app is now branded as [Qvido](https://qvi.do/).